The-Foreigners/The-Foreigners.github.io/objectives.md

 - Trade silver comb for Bowgentle's spellbook with a banshee in Thundertree for Sister Garaelle in Phandalin.
 (What caused her injuries?)

 - Retrieve Mirna Dendrar's family heirloom from a shop shelf in southeastern Thundertree.
 (Return to Mirna, she's heading to Drellin's Mill)

-- Resolve mysterious happenings in Orlane.
-(See Ailla)

 - Complete Zera's missions for the 'Music' in Me'uiadra:
   - Deliver letter to Hommlet